Guitar Tuning Techniques | How To Tune A Guitar

 Many of you may have heard of the Gibson Robot guitars.
 A few years back Gibson had self tuning technology built into some of their guitar models.
 While I don't claim to know all the facts here, I believe the robot guitars worked pretty well but the guitar had to be specially designed with an extra knob and wiring to work properly.
 Gibson incorporated the tuning technology in these robot guitars a few years back.
 It's difficult to find may of these guitars new now a days as many models were discontinued.
 Although, you can find Gibson Robot Guitars still on eBay.

 Newer guitar tuning system technology has recently emerged from Tronical.
-While Gibson is using a technology on some of their newer models (calling it Min-Etune), you can buy similar tuning systems after market from Tronical.
+While Gibson is using a technology on some of their newer models (calling it Min-Etune), you can buy similar Tronical Min-Etune systems after market as well.
 On the Tronical website they state that their technology is the same that Gibson is using for their Min-ETune guitars.
 Tronical has several different models that work with some Fender, Gibson, and Taylor guitars at the time of writing.
 Please review the Tronical website for the appropriate tuning systems that may work with your particular guitar.
 Some features include multistring tuning, single string tuning, several tuning modes including E, Drop D, Open G and more.
 Overall there are 18 presets and you can make up to 6 programmable tuning presets on your own.
 Important Note: You can't use this tuning system if you have a locking Floyd Rose type guitar tremelo system due to the locking nut at the headstock.
 Another nice feature is the ability to still tune on your own with the tuning pegs in the event that the battery runs out at a gig etc. Basically, the company says that installation does not involve any screws etc., you just may have to ream out the tuning holes depending on model.
-At the time of writing this article (March 2013) the Tronical Tune systems were running around $349 US dollars.
-Of course price could change over time.
 Listed below are several helpful links to help you on your guitar self tuning system search.

 Above we have listed several ways to tune your guitar.
-Tuning a guitar can be frustrating at first, but with the help of modern auto guitar tuners it can make tuning your guitar a simple process.
+Tuning a guitar can be frustrating at first, but with the help of modern auto guitar tuners and clip on tuners it can make tuning your guitar a simple process.